r4ksai/Git-Status-Display/README.md

 - Show loading animation on start
 - Use freertos to make display animation async
 - Add Product image to readme
+- Show some animation every 10mins to use as a pomodoro timer
+- Frequertly update the data
+- Flip all the alternative columns to make it looks right